-Preliminary Comparison of the Performance Thermodynamic Models of the Subsonic Ejector and Turbofan
+Preliminary Comparison of the Performance of Thermodynamic Models of the Subsonic Ejector and Turbofan

-Vytautas Martinaitis - Dovydas Rimdžius - Juozas Bielskus - Giedrė Streckienė1,\ - Violeta Motuzienė Vilnius Gediminas Technical University, Department of Building Energetics, Lithuania
+Vytautas Martinaitis - Dovydas Rimdžius - Juozas Bielskus - Giedrė Streckienė\ - Violeta Motuzienė Vilnius Gediminas Technical University, Department of Building Energetics, Lithuania

-Flow-mixing is common in technological processes and both ejectors and turbofans are able to realize the interaction between flows with different energy potentials.
-Ejectors have been extensively used and their analytical models have been widely presented.
-Meanwhile to the best of authors' knowledge there is a lack of studies exploring efficiencies of turbofans.
+Flow-mixing is common in technological processes, and both ejectors and turbofans can produce an interaction between flows with different energy potentials.
+Ejectors have been extensively used, and their analytical models have been widely presented.
+To the best of the authors' knowledge, there is a lack of studies exploring the efficiencies of turbofans.
 The goal of this paper is to compare thermodynamic processes in these devices.
 Their efficiencies are compared in terms of compression and entrainment ratios.
 A comprehensive one-dimensional subsonic thermodynamic models of the ejector and turbofan are presented.
 The quantitative indices are obtained for the same initial conditions expressed as the ratio of differences in enthalpies for ideal compression and ideal expansion.
-When initial conditions are equal to the numeric value of the combination of isentropic efficiency of evaluated components (numerical case 0.16), both devices have the same efficiencies; at lower initial conditions (numerical case 0.10), turbofan's entrainment ratio is 1.5 times and compression efficiency 1.25 times higher; at higher value of initial conditions (numerical case 0.28) - the ejector is more efficient.
-Such distinctive characteristics of turbofans and the nature of their variation may correspond to the specific application areas of the technological equipment, which require certain flow mixing parameters.
+When initial conditions are equal to the numeric value of the combination of the isentropic efficiency of the evaluated components (numerical case 0.16), both devices have the same efficiencies; at lower initial conditions (numerical case 0.10), a turbofan's entrainment ratio is 1.5 times and compression efficiency 1.25 times higher; at higher values of initial conditions (numerical case 0.28), the ejector is more efficient.
+Such distinctive characteristics of turbofans and the nature of their variation may correspond to the specific application areas of technological equipment that require certain flow-mixing parameters.